And it sure felt satisfying (but only with the comforts of Big Blue)!

 Pardon the bug collection, but this view represents many, many miles of US97 through Oregon.

 More of the lovely drive through Oregon.

 As I entered the little town of La Pine, I looked for some cheap fuel.
 I was heading through town to Gordy’s Truck Stop on the north side, a landmark of sorts in those parts.
 I spotted the Towne Pump station first, and it was a very modern place, however the lanes were so narrow there was barely room to walk next to the coach when I pulled in.
 But Diesel 2 was selling for $2.40 per, and I wanted some – it was even cheaper than Gordy’s.
 The generosity of pumps varies widely.
 Some allow me to fill up, others are pretty stingy, as was the Towne Pump; they cut me off at just $74.
 So I had the (required) attendant pump through two cycles.
 I had nearly a full tank, but could have pumped on another 10 gallons or so.
 I settled for what the $148 would buy, and would find it even cheaper in Idaho in a couple of days or so.
-I’m glad to be traveling during these days of relatively cheap fuel prices.
+I was very pleased to be traveling during a period of relatively cheap fuel prices.

 I arrived at Jill and Craig’s A-frame cabin in the woods at 1245 hours.
 Parking in the space for my coach was a bit tricky as their cabin is in a forest.
 But I managed to thread my way, backwards, under the lovely, shaded canopy provided by all the ponderosa pine trees.
 I don’t recall a prettier setting for Big Blue – I love their place.

 Big Blue at rest in La Pine, Oregon for a couple of days.
 Beautiful!